isomerpages/nea-cgs/_cgs-2023/Eco Schools/4th asean eco school awards.md

 such as Bring Your Own container campaign and Meat-free day were also organised in Northoaks Primary to raise awareness amongst students on reducing their carbon footprint.
-The school also actively engage the community on environmental practicessuch as ontray return and sharing of green projects at various community events.</p>
+The school also actively engage the community on environmental practices such as on tray return and sharing of green projects at various community events.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="NPS3-1" src="/images/CGS 2023/Eco Schools/nps3_1.jpg">